jonnonz1/nz-statute-book/acts/public/1998/electricity-industry-reform-act-1998.md

   (b) Where any gift in respect of a transfer referred to in subsection (1)(d) would, but for this provision, have formed part of or contributed to the capital gain amounts of the relevant mirror trust company available for distribution to its shareholders upon liquidation, the capital gain amounts are deemed to be reduced to zero or by the amount of the gift, whichever is the smaller reduction.

 ### 63 Consolidation rules modified generally for purposes of corporate ownership split and ownership split
-(1) Section FD 10(9) of the Income Tax Act 2004 is deemed not to apply to a company in a consolidated group where and to the extent that it can be concluded that the consolidation rules were utilised by the company for the purpose of complying with its obligations, or the obligations of any other company in the consolidated group, under Part 2.
+(1) Section FM 22 of the Income Tax Act 2007 is deemed not to apply to a company in a consolidated group where and to the extent that it can be concluded that the consolidation rules were utilised by the company for the purpose of complying with its obligations, or the obligations of any other company in the consolidated group, under Part 2.
 (2) In addition to any provision of the consolidation rules that applies in respect of a company ceasing, or that requires a company to cease, to be a member of a consolidated group, every transferee company is deemed to cease to be a member of the consolidated group when a transferring company ceases to be a member of the consolidated group.
 (3) Notwithstanding any provision of the consolidation rules, when subsection (2) applies, every transferee company is treated as having ceased to be a member of the consolidated group with effect from the beginning of the day on which the cessation of membership occurred.